ericdarak/ecochef-ai/README.md

 - Allow users to upload food images
 - Add user authentication
 - Save recipe history
-- Add a database with PostgreSQL
-- Add more recipes to the dataset
 - Add nutritional information
+- Improve the machine learning model with a larger dataset
+- Add a dashboard with charts and user history

 ---